Willie Jerome Manning: Jimmerson-Jordan murders: appeals leading to charges being dropped

 In 2000, after the county court determined there had been no Batson violation, the Mississippi Supreme Court affirmed the conviction and death sentence.
 Manning then pursued another review by the Mississippi Supreme Court.
 The court in 2004 granted Manning leave "to seek post-conviction relief at an evidentiary hearing in the trial court on the issues of whether the State withheld exculpatory evidence, whether the State presented false evidence and whether Manning was denied effective assistance of counsel both at trial and on appeal," but otherwise upheld his conviction and death sentence.

 Lucious formally recanted his testimony in 2011.
 He also filed affidavits stating that his statements given to authorities and his testimony at Manning's 1996 trial were false and coerced by authorities because he was afraid he would be charged with the murders.
 He said that law enforcement produced the information for him to use when testifying.
 He added that he had told police that someone different had confessed to the murders.

 On February 12, 2015, the Mississippi Supreme Court, by a vote of 7-2, granted Manning a new trial in the Jimmerson-Jordan murders, holding that prosecutors had withheld potentially exculpatory information from the defense.
 The Court said when Starkville police knocked on doors at the complex, they found that the apartment where Lucious claimed to live was, in fact, vacant when the crime occurred; they also showed that neither Lucious nor his girlfriend was resident in any of the apartments canvassed.
 The court said police withheld this information from the district attorney's office and Manning's defense attorneys.

 For the majority, Justice Randolph wrote: "[T]he State violated Manning's due-process rights by failing to provide favorable, material evidence."
 He added, "There is no question that defense counsel would have had the opportunity to meaningfully impeach Lucious's testimony that he lived in the apartment at the time of the crime and saw Manning enter the victims' apartment.
 Any attorney worth his salt would salivate at impeaching the State's key witness using evidence obtained by the Starkville Police Department."

+The state of Mississippi temporarily stopped executions due to concerns raised by Manning's trial, and the subsequent dropping of charges related to the Jimmerson-Jordan murders.
+Two death row inmates also filed a lawsuit against the state's executional procedures, arguing that there was potential for cruel and unusual punishment which would violate their constitutional protection from such.

 The charges against Manning were dropped on April 21, 2015.
 The Death Penalty Information Center's 2015 annual survey lists Manning as one of the six death row exonerees in 2015.